On the sup-norm of SL(3) Hecke-Maass cusp forms: Introduction

 We will focus on another non-compact Riemannian symmetric space of dimension $5$ and rank $2$, which is

-In this manuscript, we provide a sketch of a non-trivial upper bound for a $SL_3(\Z)$ Hecke-Maass cusp form at the point $z=I$ (the identity matrix) and at a generic point $z$ in a fixed compact subset of $X$.
-Specifically, we establish the following result. \begin{theoint} Let $\Phi$ be a $L^2$-normalized and tempered $SL_3(\Z)$ Hecke-Maass cusp form on $X$ with Laplace eigenvalue $\lambda$. \begin{itemize} \item We have
+In this manuscript, we provide a proof of a non-trivial explicit quantitative upper bound for a $SL_3(\Z)$ Hecke-Maass cusp form at a generic point $z$ in a fixed compact subset of $X$.
+These forms are Maass forms since they are eigenfunctions of the algebra of invariant differential operators and Hecke forms since we assume they are eigenfunctions under the Hecke operators.
+Specifically, we establish the following result. \begin{theoint} Let $\Phi$ be an $L^2$-normalized and tempered $SL_3(\Z)$ Hecke-Maass cusp form on $X$ with Laplace eigenvalue $\lambda$ and type $(\nu_1, \nu_2)$ in $i\R^2$ satisfying $|\nu_1 - \nu_2| \ll 1$.
+Let $C$ be a fixed compact in $X$.
+One has